hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/index.md

 ### Prerequisites

-This is an introductory course that needs a basic understanding of the biology behind sequencing, and not necessarily programming experience.
+This is an introductory course that needs a basic understanding of the biology behind sequencing, and not necessarily programming experience (though this would help!).

 ### Learning Outcomes